Joining A D-Group:

 LEADING A D-GROUP:

 First, we encourage you to join a D-Group if there's one in your area (see our “Find a D-Group” page for more info).
 This will help you adjust to the structure and the expectations before launching out to lead your own D-Group.
 If there's not a D-Group in your area, you can contact us about starting one!
-We have a 6-Step Leadership Track to equip you with everything you need to know to start and lead a D-Group!
+We have a 6-Step process for New Leader Training to equip you with everything you need to know to start and lead a D-Group!

-Our leaders must meet the 4 requirements of being a D-Group member, and must walk through our 6-Step Leadership Track before they begin leading.
-The process should be completed within a 1-week span during the session (6 weeks) prior to the date when they will launch their D-Group.
-Launch dates are listed on the “Current Study” page.
-The 6-Step Leadership Track includes a few videos, a brief summary of your testimony, a signed Doctrinal Statement, and a skype or phone call with a member of our Staff.
+Our leaders must meet the 4 requirements of being a D-Group member, and must walk through our 6-Step process for New Leader Training before they begin leading.
+The process should be completed during the session (6 weeks) prior to the launch date for their new D-Group.
+Launch dates are listed on the “Next Study” page.
+New Leader Training includes a few videos, a brief summary of your testimony, a referral, a signed Doctrinal Statement, and a skype or phone call with a member of our Staff.

 At least one, but no more than 12.
 We cap our groups at 12 members plus the leader (for a total of 13).
 A great size to start out with is 4-6 total.